Table of Contents

 Croup or laryngotracheobronchitis is common in children aged 6 months to 6 years.
 Most cases of croup occur in children aged two years.
 Fortunately, despite the harsh breathing sounds, the condition is self-limiting.

 The common cold appears to be more common in young women.
-Epiglottitis on the other hand is more common in men.
+Epiglottitis, on the other hand, is more common in men.
 Croup, for obscure reasons, is more common in boys rather than girls.

-Etiologies of URIs
+Etiologies of RTIs

 The common cold is usually related to the rhinoviruses while coronaviruses can also account for a significant number of the cases.
 Adenoviruses can also cause nasopharyngitis.